WA Climate Legislation Implementation

 Clean Energy Transformation Act (CETA, or implementing SB 5116)

 As our digest highlights, there are many components to CETA.
 Consequently, there will be multiple rulemakings, across multiple state agencies.
-NW Energy Coalition staff are deeply involved in the Commerce and UTC rulemakings; plan to provide expert guidance and advocacy in the Ecology rulemaking; and will observe the Department of Health and LNI rulemakings to provide advice where needed.
+NW Energy Coalition staff are deeply involved in the Commerce and UTC rulemakings; plan to provide expert guidance and advocacy in the Ecology rulemaking; and will observe the Department of Health and Labor & Industries (LNI) rulemakings to provide advice where needed.
 If you have any questions, contact Joni Bosh at firstname.lastname@example.org.

 The Department of Commerce is leading on developing rules for consumer owned utilities, and will co-lead on specific items with other state agencies.
 More information on upcoming meetings and workshops is available on the website, as well as many documents and stakeholder comments to date.
 There is also a sign-up on the right-hand side of the linked page if you want to be kept directly informed of upcoming meetings and comment.
 We submitted comments on September 14, 2020.

 The Utilities and Transportation Commission (UTC) will lead development of rules for investor owned utilities and will co-lead some rulemakings and processes that apply to all utilities with the Department of Commerce.
 At this time, there are five particularly relevant UTC dockets associated with CETA requirements:

-- UE-190652is a rulemaking related to aligning the requirements of the Energy Independence Act with the requirements of CETA.
-The NW Energy Coalition has provided two rounds of comments in this docket.
+- UE-190652 is a rulemaking related to aligning the requirements of the Energy Independence Act with the requirements of CETA.
+A final hearing on these rules is scheduled for Oct 1.

-- UE-190837is a rulemaking related to amending Purchases of Electricity rules in light of CETA and other changes in the electricity market place.
-The NW Energy Coalition has provided one round of comments in this docket.
+- UE-190837 is a rulemaking related to amending Purchases of Electricity rules in light of CETA and other changes in the electricity market place.
+We submitted comments on the draft rules September 14, 2020.

 If you are interested in being on the service list for a particular docket, email email@example.com to request to be added to the service list and reference the docket number.
 There is also a weekly bulletin that the UTC sends out on CETA rulemaking.
 Sign up here.